AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/declutter-account.md

 You can do this by clicking your company's name in the top-right corner of the top navigation bar, then selecting **Manage Users**.
 Next, select the user you want to deactivate, and click the **Deactivate User** button. **Note:** You need [Admin permissions](../../administrator/user-management/user-management.md) to do this.

-{:.bs-callout-warning}
+>[!WARNING]
+>
-Deactivating a user will also remove the charts, dashboards, and other assets created by that user.
+>Deactivating a user will also remove the charts, dashboards, and other assets created by that user.
 If you want to preserve these assets, reach out to the MBI [support](../../getting-started/support.md) team before deactivating the user.
 Support can help you transfer these assets to another user.

 ### Reactivate a User